First World War

 Charles Stanley Gallop collection, 1940-1941 (R753-0-7-E) (Mikan 140415)

-Charles Stanley Gallop emigrated from England in 1891 and fought in the First World War.
+- Charles Stanley Gallop emigrated from England in 1891 and fought in the First World War.
 In the Second World War, he enlisted as a guard at Red Rock internment camp, Ontario.
+Collection consists of photographs.

 Documents relating to Italians